SchubertLab/GeneralizedEvDesign/README.md

 make
 ```

-This will process the data, produce the vaccine using three different methods, and save their evaluation in `dev/mosaic-evaluation.csv`, `dev/popcover-evaluation.csv` and `dev/optitope-evaluation.csv`
+This will process the data, produce the vaccine using all the supported methods, and save their evaluation in the `dev` folder.
+The vaccines are files named `made-<method>-vaccine.csv` and their evaluations are named `made-<method>-evaluation.csv.`

 For a little more control, the following command allows you to specify the required input files and the output folder: